 Your blower motor must, too, be checked if it needs oiling, in which case, you must get the services of a service technician.
 Usually you’ll find the blower assembly will have to be removed so both sides can be oiled.

 Heat is trapped when there is a blockage in the drain system of your furnace.
-Instead of calling your technician or carpenters in Townsville, try treating the problem with household bleach.
+Instead of calling your technician or carpenters, try treating the problem with household bleach.

 Usually blockage occurs when the drain hose and drain trap have bacteria growing into them, restricting the flow of condensation through the drain system.
 Using household bleach can kill the bacteria along the drain lines.